 Stefan’s aerial, underwater and interview footage captured during Great Southern Reef expeditions has been used widely in news and media including a video announcing the region as a Mission Blue Hopespot.
 Additionally, Stefan’s footage was featured in the 2019 hit single from Vera Blue, Like I Remember You, which was released in partnership with Greenpeace Australia Pacfiic.

-In 2020 Stefan is continuing to shoot, edit and publish content while running workshops with schools to promote educational videos and associated materials.
+In 2022 Stefan is continuing to shoot, edit and publish content while running educational workshops with schools to promote local marine ecosystems.

-Stefan is available for freelance filming, editing & guest speaking and can be contacted directly by email
+He is currently shooting underwater with a Canon R5 and Nauticam Housing.
+Stefan is available for freelance filming, editing & guest speaking and can be contacted directly by email firstname.lastname@example.org

 In 2019, Stefan produced and directed Scott Portelli: Swimming with Gentle Giants a film sharing the close and personal connection of award winning wildlife photographer Scott Portelli to the humpback whales of Tonga.
 The film exposes both heart racing moments and the affectionate nature of these wild and wonderful underwater creatures and will be premiered at a number of the world’s largest international film festivals in 2020.